James Chester: Aston Villa

 On 12 August 2016, Chester signed a four-year contract with newly relegated Championship club Aston Villa for an undisclosed fee, believed to have been more than the £8 million West Brom paid Hull.
-Chester scored the only goal of the game against Derby County on 25 February 2017.
+Chester scored his first goal for Villa, the only goal of the game, against Derby County on 25 February 2017.
 Chester made 46 appearances in 2016–17 as Villa had a forgettable campaign, finishing 13th.
-Chester was an ever-present in 2017–18 playing in 50 matches as Villa reached the 2018 EFL Championship play-off Final but lost 1–0 to Fulham.
+Chester was an ever-present in 2017–18 playing in 50 matches as Villa reached the 2018 EFL Championship play-off final but lost 1–0 to Fulham.

 Chester began the 2018–19 campaign as a main stay of the team before he suffered a knee injury in January 2019 ruling him out of the remainder of the season.
 In his absence Villa again reached the play-off final where this time they were successful, beating Derby County 2–1.
 Speaking at the end of the season Chester revealed that his knee injury is long standing problem and that he had been having to play through the pain barrier earlier in the season.
-Chester made his return from injury on 18 December 2019 in a 5–0 EFL Cup win over a weakened Liverpool team.
+Chester made his return from injury on 18 December 2019 in a 5–0 EFL Cup win over Liverpool.
 On 25 June 2020, it was confirmed that Chester had been released by Aston Villa, signing a contract extension to allow him to finish the Championship season with Stoke City before becoming a free agent.